pfdubois/BridgeBidding/source/Preempts.rst

 A raise from the two level to the three level is purely preemptive and relies on the idea that a nine card fit is relatively safe at the three level.
 It does not require a lot of points, but it does require three trump.
+It puts tremendous pressure on the opponents.

 Excepting a raise, other bids by responder are forcing.
-This is referred to as "RONF", "Raise Only Non Forcing".
+This is referred to as "Raise Only Non Forcing (RONF)".
 The 2N bid is a conventional bid that asks the opener to bid a suit in which he holds an outside Ace or King, or else to rebid his suit.
 Knowing that the opener has an outside entry may permit responder to go to game.
 This 2N bid is called "feature-asking".
 There are other schemes for 2N, chiefly one called :ref:`Ogust <Ogust>`.

 Generally a bid other than a raise is going to show a hand of 16 points or so.
-Also, be prepared for opener to simply rebid his suit.
+You must have a tolerance for opener to simply rebid his suit.
 He could quite well have nothing else to say.
+Do not bid just to get your partner out of a 6-0 or 6-1 split.

 One test used to decide whether to raise a 2M preempt to the four level is the “Rule of 17”: add the HCP to the number of trumps held, and go to game if the